Plan Your Rollout

 Pick a Launch Date

 Pick your launch date wisely!
 Think about aligning your launch to coincide with your company’s sales kickoff meeting or another large company event where you can get organic exposure for your rollout.
-Avoid holidays and confirm stakeholder availability in advance.
-If a key stakeholder is on vacation for three weeks leading up to your launch date, consider revisiting your selected date!
+Also, avoid holidays and confirm stakeholder availability in advance.
+For example, if a key stakeholder is on vacation for three weeks leading up to your launch date, consider revisiting your selected date!

 |Could be good timing||Not so much|